finddx/find.dxgap/README.md

 ## findtb.data

 Data for the project are stored in a directory called `findtb.data`.
-Please, set its path as an environment variable.
+Please, create such folder and set its path as an environment variable (call `usethis::edit_r_environ(scope = "project")` to open .Renviron file).

 `FINDTB_DATADIR="~/path_to/findtb.data"`

+Then store the following files in findtb.data:

+- `tb_policy_dashboard_final_v1_14Nov22.xlsx`
+- …

+More data might be added in the future.

 ## Objectives of the project